aws-neuron/aws-neuron-sdk/release-notes/torch/torch-neuronx/index.rst

 What's new in this release
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-This version of Torch-NeuronX 2.1 supports:
+This version of PyTorch 2.1 (torch-neuronx) supports:

 * (Inference) Transformers-NeuronX
 * (Inference) Torch-NeuronX Trace API